coffebar/neovim-project/README.md

 **Neovim project** manager maintains your recent project history and uses [Telescope](https://github.com/nvim-telescope/telescope.nvim) to select from autosaved sessions.
 It runs on top of the [Neovim Session Manager](https://github.com/Shatur/neovim-session-manager), which is needed to store all open tabs and buffers for each project.

-- Start where you left off last time.
+- ✅ Start where you left off last time.
-- Switch from project to project in seconds.
+- ✅ Switch from project to project in second.
-- Project sessions and history can be synced across your devices (rsync, Syncthing, Nextcloud, Dropbox, etc.)
+- ✅ Project sessions and history can be synced across your devices (rsync, Syncthing, Nextcloud, Dropbox, etc.)
-- Find projects by glob patterns defined in config.
+- ✅ Find all your projects by glob patterns defined in config.

-**Neovim project manager** plugin is heavily inspired by [project.vim](https://github.com/ahmedkhalf/project.nvim)
+🙏 **Neovim project manager** plugin is heavily inspired by [project.vim](https://github.com/ahmedkhalf/project.nvim)

 ## 📦 Installation